xRay-Log/xRay/INSTALL.md

 # Installation Guide

-This guide provides detailed instructions for installing and running xRay Logs on different operating systems.
+This guide provides detailed instructions for installing and running xRay on different operating systems.

 ## macOS